 Something worth noting about lawn mower blades is that you do not have to stick with the OEM blades that came with your lawn mower!

-Some stock blades simply do not provide a great cut quality.
-The 2 most important factors when purchasing aftermarket blades is that you purchase blades with the same length and center hole diameter.
-If your blade has the additional outer holes, you need to account for these specs as well.
+Some OEM blades simply do not provide a great cut quality.
+The 2 most important factors when purchasing aftermarket blades are that you purchase blades with the same length and center hole diameter.
+If your blade has additional outside center holes, you need to account for these specs as well.

 Above is an example of a universal replacement blade that has an elongated hole instead of a circle.
 You will often see this on universal blades that account for outer holes because they want the blade to fit as many makes and models of mowers as possible.